 - Cashew Butter: Opt for unsalted, if possible.
 If not, add a bit less salt later on in the recipe.
 You can also use any nut or seed butter of your choice.

 - Maple Syrup: For Keto truffles, sub with Lakanto sugar-free maple syrup or yacon syrup.
+For truffles with no added sweetener, you can try grinding dates into date syrup or date paste.

 Optional but HIGHLY recommended for the best trufffles